willroberts/tactics/README.md

 # tactics

-A 2D tactics game.
-More like Duelyst than Castle of the Winds (willroberts/rpg).

-## engine choices

-- Engo (again)
-- Ebiten
-- SDL2 bindings directly
+A 2D tactics game, similar to Tactics Ogre.

 ## to do

+- finish writing unit business logic (use Occupier)
 - write a simple game to test the new grid package
 - finish the tmx library and connect it with the grid package
   - load textures from tmx
-- finish testing opengl and sdl2 bindings
+- test opengl bindings (github.com/go-gl/gl)
-- finish writing unit business logic (use Occupier)